anorb/spudo/README.md

 # Spudo
-Spudo helps build a Discord bot that utilizes [Go plugins](https://golang.org/pkg/plugin/) to add functionality.
+Spudo helps build a Discord bot that utilizes plugins to add functionality.
 Built using [DiscordGo](https://github.com/bwmarrin/discordgo).

 ## Creating a bot
 ### Create a config